TJBelcher/automating-aws-with-python/README.md

 ### Features

-Webotron currently has the following features:
+Webotron currently has the following features included again:

 - List bucket
 - List contents of a bucket
 - Create and setup bucket
 - Sync directory tree to bucket
 - Set AWS profile with option of --profile=<profileName>